CooperASC/cooperasc.github.com/_posts/notes/2013-02-20-notes-about-friday-meeting-for-saskia.md

 we've been tryin to answer this since forever ago can the art school grow down within itself only? in a fair way?

+can we save ourselves separate form the others?
 --
-can we save ourselves seperate form the others?